 Tip: Some stations are quite complex and spread out, such as Chatelet or Opera.
 To transfer to another line, it can be a long walk up and down through various tunnels and stairs.
 There aren’t aren’t always escalators, so consider this if you have a stroller.

 Museums & Monuments –

 In many museums, in addition to the ticket line, the security line is first.
 Large purses or tote bags will be opened, and don’t have large backpacks with you.
-In some museums, it’s handy to stow large handbags in the coat room.

 Some museums are open every day, others closed on Monday, some on Tuesday.
 Make a note about museums you plan to visit, so you aren’t disappointed trying to visit a museum on the day it’s closed.
 Museums are typically closed on May 1, December 25.

 Smaller museums or monuments such as Museum of the Middle Ages, Musee de l’Armee, Musee des Arts et Metiers, Chateau de Vincennes, are much less crowded, and some of our favorites.

 Self-service laundromats are more plentiful in Paris than cities in Italy or Germany.
 Look for “laverie libre sevice” around your neighborhood, ask at your hotel, or check for addresses online.

 Sometimes the instructions at the laundromat are only in French, but the general thing is this.
 First get laundry detergent.
 Put your clothes and detergent in the washing machine, select temperature, pay for your numbered machine.
 (In one laundromat, the machine started automatically after we put in the money, so make sure the door is tightly closed.)
 For dryers, load up the dyer, select temperature, pay for your dryer, hit start.

 To pay, just put coins directly into the washing machine and dryer, for other laundromats, there’s a central kiosk to buy detergent, select the number of the washing machine or dryer, then put in the money.